 Kathleen J. Hopkins is the Chair of The Fellows.
-She is a fortunate enough to practice law with five great friends and lawyers, and is a founding member of Real Property Law Group, PLLC, a six attorney Seattle firm.
+She is a fortunate enough to practice law with great friends and lawyers, and is a founding member of Real Property Law Group, PLLC, an eight attorney Seattle firm.
 Kathleen concentrates her practice in the areas of real property transactions, real property and personal property finance, workouts and commercial leasing.
 She is a frequent speaker and writer on real property, financing and leasing issues.
 In August 2012, Kathleen co-edited The Real Estate Closing Deskbook (3d ed.).
 She is admitted to practice in Washington State, in Federal Courts for the Western and Eastern Districts of Washington and in the United States Supreme Court.

 Kathleen has been active with local, state and national bar associations for over 20 years.
-She is a Sustaining Life Fellow of the American Bar Foundation, served as a Washington State co-chair for the Fellows of the ABF and in 2011 received the ABF’s Outstanding State Co-Chair Award.
+She is a Life Patron Fellow of the American Bar Foundation, served as a Washington State co-chair for the Fellows of the ABF and in 2011 received the ABF’s Outstanding State Co-Chair Award.
 As an ABF Fellows Officer she represents the Fellows on the ABF Board.

 Kathleen’s bar service includes terms (many years ago) as the President of the Washington State Bar Association (WSBA) Young Lawyers Division and member of Board of Trustees for the King County Bar (KCBA) Young Lawyers Section.
 Way back then, KCBA recognized her with its Outstanding Young Lawyers Award.
 Kathleen is currently representing WSBA in the American Bar Association (ABA) House of Delegates.
 In 2010 she also completed service as a member of the American Bar Association’s Board of Governors, representing the ABA members in District 18 (which includes Washington State).